krishnangautham/ListImportJSON/README.md

     @param {parseOptions} a comma-separated list of options that alter processing of the data
     @customfunction

 Review ListImportJSON.gs for more info on how to use these in detail.
 Script developers can easily extend the functionality of this library by using ImportJSONAdvanced function.
-An example spreadsheet is also attched.
+An example spreadsheet is also attached.